grafana/agent/docs/sources/flow/reference/cli/run.md

 ## Clustering (beta)

-The `--cluster.enabled` command-line argument starts Grafana Agent in clustering mode.
-The rest of the `--cluster.*` command-line flags can be used to configure how nodes discover and connect to one another; refer to the [clustering][] docs for an overview of the concept and its use cases.
+The `--cluster.enabled` command-line argument starts Grafana Agent in [clustering][] mode.
+The rest of the `--cluster.*` command-line flags can be used to configure how nodes discover and connect to one another.

+Each cluster member’s name must be unique within the cluster.
+Nodes which try to join with a conflicting name are rejected and will fall back to bootstrapping a new cluster of their own.

+Peers communicate over HTTP/2 on the agent's built-in HTTP server.
+Each node must be configured to accept connections on `--server.http.listen-addr` and the address defined or inferred in `--cluster.advertise-address`.

+If the `--cluster.advertise-address` flag is not explicitly set, the agent tries to infer a suitable one from the `eth0` and `en0` local network interfaces.
+If the advertised address cannot be determined, the agent will fail to start.

+The comma-separated list of addresses provided in `--cluster.join-addresses` can either be IP addresses with an optional port, or DNS records to lookup.
+The ports on the this list of addreses default to the port used for the HTTP listener if not explicitly provided.
+It’s generally recommended to align the port numbers on as many nodes as possible to simplify the deployment process.

+The first node that is used to bootstrap a new cluster (also known as the "seed node") can either omit the flag that specifies peers to join or can try to connect to itself.

 ## Configuration conversion (beta)